 The right will initially only be available purpose-built blocks of flats.
 However, it will be rolled out to all detached properties.

-There are concerns that the new plans will lead to a rash of unsightly developments.
+There are concerns that the new plans will lead to a rash of unsightly developments and clash between neighbours.
 However, government ministers hope the new plans will make it easier for growing families to expand their properties without having to move.

 They are also optimistic that it will also encourage developers to add new homes to existing buildings.

-And, while you’ll soon be free an clear of your neighbours formal objections to your home addition, it's always best to keep them in the loop about any upcoming construction.
+However, although neighbours might not have the same ability to block a proposed extension, it's always best to keep them in the loop about any upcoming construction.

 Get the Ideal Home Newsletter